 “Phonemic awareness lays the foundation for learning letters.”

-Approaches to the teaching of phonics:
+Approaches to the teaching of phonics at Fishburn Primary:

-All children have access to high quality books, matched to their phonic ability from the Oxford Reading Tree phonics/reading scheme.
-Children are expected to read at home at least 4 times per week and record this in their reading record.
+At home, we ask that parents support our teaching of phonics and reading by sitting down each evening and listening to your child read.
+We expect that children read at home at least 3 times per week and record this in their reading record.
 Staff check reading records daily.
 Please see more about our core reading offer on our reading page.